A Heteroscedastic Accelerated Failure Time Model for Survival Analysis: Application to a Colon Cancer Study

-The AIC statistics for the parametric models are 7680.2 for AFT and 7671.0 for HAFT (the AIC for the CPH model is calculated from a partial likelihood and thus cannot be compared directly to the other two).
-To further compare AFT to its heteroscedastic extension, we consider the following goodness-of-fit tests for the model residuals.
+The AIC statistics for the AFT and HAFT models are 2022.1 and 2012.8, thus distinctly favoring the HAFT model.
+To further compare these models, a goodness-of-fit analysis based on the following definition of model residuals is proposed.

-For a given fitted model with parameters $\bm \theta$, we would like to compare the survival time $T_i$ of each patient to its predictive distribution $p(T_i \| \bm X_i, \hat {\bm\theta})$.
+For a given parametric conditional survival model $p(R \mid \XX, \tth)$, we would like to compare the log-survival time $R_i$ of each patient to its predictive distribution $p(R_i \mid \XX_i, \hat {\tth})$.
 In the absence of censoring, the HAFT model residuals are

-With censoring, however, the observed data is not $R_i$ but $(Y_i, \dd_i)$, with $Y_i = \min(R_i, C_i)$ and $\delta_i = \mathfrak 1[R_i < C_i]$.
+With censoring, however, we do not observe $R_i$ but instead $(Y_i, \dd_i)$, with $Y_i = \min(R_i, C_i)$ and $\delta_i = \mathfrak 1\{R_i < C_i\}$.
 A common approach to defining model residuals in the presence of censoring is to impute the missing survivals times~\citep{hillis95}.
 That is, each censored observation is given a stochastic residual $\tilde \veps_i$, computed as above but with $\tilde R_i$ drawn from its truncated conditional distribution,

-The resulting Hillis residuals are approximately standard Normal under a correctly specified model.
-However, in the presence of heavy censoring as in our study, the Hillis residuals which are simulated from the posited model can easily overwhelm the uncensored data, and thus significantly decrease the power of goodness-of-fit tests.
+The resulting Hillis residuals are approximately $\N(0,1)$ under a correctly specified HAFT model.
+However, in the presence of heavy censoring, the Hillis residuals which are simulated from the posited model can easily overwhelm the uncensored data, and thus significantly decrease the power of goodness-of-fit tests.

-Instead, we opted to fit a second parametric model to the conditional distribution of censoring times.
-While this requires additional assumptions, the large number of censored observations provided sufficient information to select AFT and HAFT candidate models for $p(C \| \bm X)$, exactly as for the survival distribution but with indictor $1-\delta$.
+Instead, we propose to construct more stringent model residuals by parametrically modeling both the conditional survival \emph{and} censoring distributions.
+While this requires additional assumptions, the large number of censored observations provided sufficient information to select AFT and HAFT candidate models for $p(C \mid \XX)$, exactly as for the survival distribution but with status indictor $1-\delta$.